Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable

-As demonstrated in~\cite{carvalho2026learning} the choice of $\Delta t$ can significantly affect the estimated values of $A,D$ and therefore influence the accuracy of the retrieved operator.
-Furthermore, unlike in~\cite{carvalho2026learning}, the background distribution is now evolving over time, which is expected to further limit the possibility of performing averages over long periods of times since $A$ and $D$ are changing.
+As demonstrated in~\cite{carvalho2026learning} the choice of $\Delta t$ can significantly affect the estimated values of $A_i,D_{ij}$ and therefore influence the accuracy of the retrieved operator.
+Furthermore, unlike in~\cite{carvalho2026learning}, the background distribution is now evolving over time, which is expected to further limit the possibility of performing averages over long periods of times since $A_i$ and $D_{ij}$ are changing.

 To provide the best possible estimate of the coefficients from particle tracks we analyzed the impact of: 1) the time-step over which statistics are computed, i.e. $\Delta t=N_{dump}t_{dump}$ where $t_{dump}$ is the diagnostic dumping period; 2) using overlapping vs non-overlapping time-intervals.
-When using overlapping time-steps, $A$ and $D$ are defined at $t \in\{0,1,...,N_{max}-N_{dump}\}$ while for non-overlapping they are defined at $t \in\{0, N_{dump}, ..., \lfloor N_{max}/N_{dump}\rfloor - N_{dump}\}$ where $\lfloor .\rfloor$ represents the floor function.
-During test rollouts, values for time-steps over which the coefficients are not defined are computed by linear interpolation from neighboring time-steps.
+When using overlapping time-steps, $A_i$ and $D_{ij}$ are defined at $t \in\{0,1,...,N_{max}-N_{dump}\}$ while for non-overlapping they are defined at $t \in\{0, N_{dump}, ..., \lfloor N_{max}/N_{dump}\rfloor - N_{dump}\}$ where $\lfloor .\rfloor$ represents the floor function.
+During test rollouts, the values for time-steps over which the coefficients are not defined are computed via linear interpolation from neighboring time-steps.

-In Figure~\ref{fig:waterbbag_tracks_overlapping_vs_nonoverlapping} we demonstrate the rollout error obtained in function of both $N_{dump}$ and computing statistics over overlapping $\textit{versus}$ non-overlapping intervals.
+In Figure~\ref{fig:waterbbag_tracks_overlapping_vs_nonoverlapping} we demonstrate the rollout error obtained in function of both $N_{dump}$ and of computing statistics over overlapping $\textit{versus}$ non-overlapping intervals.

 It is clear that using non-overlapping time-steps provides operators which achieve smaller errors, while the optimal value of $N_{dump}$ is simulation dependent.
 It is important to highlight that the minimum error achieved for Sim-1 (at $N_{dump}=10$, which corresponds to $\Delta t\omega_p\approx5$) is still large, which indicates that the estimated operator is nonetheless incorrect.
 To further highlight this point, we show in Figure~\ref{fig:waterbag_tracks_ndump_error} a comparison of non-overlapping scenario against the errors obtained by operators retrieved using the differentiable simulator.

 While for Sim-2 we observe similar errors between the best performing value of $N_{dump}$ (corresponds to $\Delta t\omega_p \approx 18)$ and the PS-NN case, for Sim-1 there exists a large gap in performance.